ArzCorp/finalProjectPlatziMaster/README.md

 ## 👨‍💻 3.
 Guide for Developer

+### Design

-This web service is thinking an designedbased in Athomic design methodology, this is compouse by *atoms*, *molecules*, *organism*, *templates* and *pages* each one of this elements is related with the others, for example a molecule is made up for the serveral atoms and one organism is made up for the several molecules and so on.
+This web service is thinking an designed based in Athomic design methodology, this is compouse by *atoms*, *molecules*, *organism*, *templates* and *pages* each one of this elements is related with the others, for example a molecule is made up for the serveral atoms and one organism is made up for the several molecules and so on.
 The deigng of the mockups is thinking in this metodology, mockups were buided based on these principles.

+> You can see the mockups of this proyect, [just click here](https://xd.adobe.com/view/773365b7-9321-41ed-8daa-102c3ebe8248-2260/screen/1febd08a-a290-4c63-9f4e-f4ff5c5405fc?fullscreen "just click here")

 ### Technologies used